kapresoft/wow-addon-suite/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for ActionbarPlus Add-On
+about: Suggest an idea for the Add-On
 title: ''
 labels: ''
 assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**